-When the Gripper grabs an object, gOBJ status will allow you to know if object retention was successful.
-This is a built-in feature for the 2-Finger Grippers meant to be used by the robot controller (or PLC) commanding the overall application.
+When the gripper grabs an object, gOBJ status will allow you to know if contact with the object was successful.
+This is a built-in feature for adaptive grippers meant to be used by the robot controller (or PLC) commanding the overall application.
 The Object detection feature will change the gOBJ status and can be used inside your robot program.

 As stated in the previous section: